Alumni Privacy Notice

 We place your privacy at the centre of our work.
-Above all, we want all of our 160,000+ alumni and supporters worldwide to be sure we keep your data safe and communicate with you only in the ways that you choose.
-To review our Privacy Policy in more detail, please refer to the information below.
+Above all, we want all our 175,000+ alumni and supporters worldwide to be sure we keep your data safe and communicate with you only in the ways that you choose.
+To review our Privacy Notice in more detail, please refer to the information below.

 Introduction

 We, the Development and Alumni Relations Office at Brunel University London, promise to respect any personal data belonging to our constituents (“you” and “your”) and to keep it safe.
-Keeping all individuals connected to the University informed about exactly how your data is being used is a key principle of the General Data Protection Regulation (GDPR) which as of 25 May, 2018, has replaced the 1998 Data Protection Act.
+Keeping all individuals connected to the University informed about exactly how your data is being used is a key principle of the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018, the Privacy and Electronic Communications Regulations 2003 (PECR) and the Data (Use and Access) Act 2025.
 This privacy notice is to inform you why this is important and what your rights are under GDPR.
 We aim to be clear about our processes when we collect your data and not do anything with your information that you wouldn’t reasonably expect.

 The University has a range of data protection policies and procedures, an overview of which can be found here: http://www.brunel.ac.uk/about/administration/information-access/data-protection.
 The following statement sets out how the University specifically uses your personal data for fundraising and alumni relations purposes.